 In the past, thousands of inns and restaurants were built around Erhai Lake to capitalize on its natural beauty.
-At the time, the sewage from these businesses was directly discharged into the lake.
+The sewage from these businesses was usually directly discharged into the lake.
 In addition, a large amount of chemical fertilizer and pesticide applied to the surrounding farmland flowed into the lake as runoff, seriously degrading the lake’s water quality.
-Large-scale blue-green algal blooms became regular occurrence.
-In April of this year, the Dali Municipal Government issued an announcement that regulated the tourism industry in the main commercial center of the Erhai Lake Basin in order to improve environmental conditions.
+Large-scale algal blooms became regular occurrence.
+In April, the Dali Municipal Government issued an announcement that regulated the tourism industry in the main commercial center of the Erhai Lake Basin in order to improve environmental conditions.
 All the inns and restaurants in the area were asked to suspend operations until passing an inspection by the local environmental protection authority.
 As a consequence, tourism near Erhai Lake—which should now be in its peak season—has been reduced to a trickle.

 Erhai Lake’s Dilemma